pyOpenSci/python-package-guide/package-structure-code/publish-python-package-pypi-conda.md

 There are several core public channels that most people use to install packages using conda including.

-* **defaults:** this is a channel managed by the Anaconda, inc. It is the version of the Python packages that you will install if you install the Anaconda Python distribution.
+* **defaults:** this is a channel managed by the Anaconda, inc. It is the version of the Python packages that you will install if you install the Anaconda Distribution.
 * [**conda-forge:**](https://anaconda.org/conda-forge) this is a community driven channel that focuses on scientific packages.
 This channel is ideal for tools that support geospatial data
 * [**bioconda**](https://anaconda.org/bioconda): this channel focuses on biomedical